 49 Ride Kilimanjaro safaris in the morning

 Typically the animals are more active in the morning.
-However, no two safaris are ever the same.
-If you have time ride twice.
+However, no two safaris are ever the same; and evenings can be great.

 50 Use the lockers for Kali River Rapids